Need help planning the Camino?

 Preparing for this experience depends on personal factors, but nothing should stop you from living this adventure.
 Each person is different and has their own needs.
 Going for a walk during the weeks prior to the Camino is recommendable to get fit.
 The section of the Camino that runs from Sarria is one of the busiest, and you will find pilgrims of all kinds experiencing this trip.
 If you are used to physical exercise (going to the gym or walkin regularly), you won't have problems to finish the Camino.
 The most common issues pilgrims experience are leg stiffness, backache (if you carry your backpack with you) or discomfort in their feet, due to the characteristics of the terrain.

 This short route has an advantage that is often forgotten: a shorter duration implies less weight to carry on your back.
 Weather also has a great influence on this fact, since the needs of a winter climate are not the same as the summer ones.
+For this reason, it is very important to know what to take in your backpack

 Depending on your preferences and the way in which you organize the trip, it is advisable to take earplugs (especially if we are going to stay in hostels with other pilgrims).
 A trekking stick is useful in case you are not used to walking on slopes.